ncoghlan/misc/notes/python3/enum_creation.rst

-metaclass in the standard library (the first was Abstract Base Classes), and we think it's important that any deviations made from standard class behaviour are absolutely essential to the consistency of the runtime behaviour of enumerations (this includes items like having definition order match iteration order, and being able to define integer-based enumerations that are transparently interoperable with the integers they replace).
+metaclass in the standard library (the first was Abstract Base Classes), and we think it's important that any deviations made from standard class behaviour are absolutely essential to the consistency of the runtime behaviour of enumerations (this includes items like having member definition order match iteration order, and being able to define integer-based enumerations that are transparently interoperable with the integers they replace).